edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 - The options starting with `Input` prefix are used for the camera, such as specifying the image size and pixel format.
 - The options starting with `Output` prefix are used for the output video, such as specifying aspect ratio and quality.

-These options can be passed in through object value when calling `StartStreaming` command.
+These options can be passed in through object value when calling the `StartStreaming` command.

 Query parameter:
 - `device name`: The name of the camera